Undivided: Using Visual Aids to Help Children at Home

 For kids who struggle with understanding or expressing language, visual supports like objects, photos, drawings, or written words can help them learn new skills and know what to expect.
 Visual supports can promote independence and help students focus, make complex concepts easier to understand, allow kids to express their thoughts, reduce anxiety, and help with transitions.

-We’ve rounded up some great websites that provide visual supports that can help with education as well as daily living and social/emotional skills.
+We’ve rounded up some great websites that provide visual supports to help with education as well as daily living and social-emotional skills.
 Check them out and let us know what worked for your family!

 • Age range: Varies by resource